acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

    `just check` is the fast, non-mutating source and tooling gate, including the repository-owned Semgrep policy and its fixtures. `just ci` adds the supported build and complete 24-entry CTest suite: all 103 doctest unit scenarios and 23 CLI integration tests. `just build-parallel` builds the distinct CGAL/oneTBB configuration and runs the same scientific suite plus the replayable parallel stress launcher, for 25 entries.
 When changing C++ behavior, also run `just clang-tidy` with the pinned LLVM 22 toolchain and review its advisory diagnostics.
    GitHub Actions runs `just ci` in its Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC jobs.
 The two Ubuntu jobs also run `just build-parallel` to exercise the opt-in CGAL/oneTBB contract.
+Sanitizer and coverage builds keep Release assertion semantics while adding their own debug information and optimization settings.
+A separate full-suite Debug job is intentionally omitted because several fixtures traverse invalid intermediate triangulations and abort on CDT++ invariant assertions.
+Use `just build-debug` to compile production targets with CDT++ assertions enabled and run the 21 compatible CLI integration CTests.
+That preset defines `CGAL_NDEBUG` for supported move paths while excluding `cdt`, `cdt-no-output`, and the doctest unit fixtures because they trip project assertions on deliberately invalid intermediate states.
 The Windows job continues to compile with native MSVC; LLVM tooling is used only for source formatting.
 Toolchain setup is pkgx-first;
    because pkgx does not currently publish its CMake and Ninja packages for Windows, that job uses the exact Justfile pins available as PyPI wheels through `uv tool install --no-build`.